-After training on generated demonstrations $\mathcal{D}'$, the 3D policy is deployed in real-world with RGB-D camera as input sensor.
-Therefore, the pointcloud observation in $\mathcal{D}'$ should be similar to the raw RGB-D observation.
-Currently, there are two main differences: (1) The generated pointcloud is over-complete.
+After coordinate transformation, there are still two main differences between raw observation and $\hat{P}_t^{trans}$: (1) $\hat{P}_t^{trans}$ is over-complete.
 While for a given perspective of RGB-D camera, raw pointcloud converted from depth image is complete only at this viewpoint.
-(2) Due to the augmentation on environment, the spatial distribution of generated pointcloud is shifted.
-To solve this, we propose a camera-aware 3D post-processing to adjust the distribution of generated pointcloud observations $\{\hat{P}_t\}$:
+(2) Due to the augmentation on robot's base, the spatial distribution of $\hat{P}_t^{trans}$ may be shifted.
+To solve this, we propose a camera-aware 3D post-processing to adjust the distribution of generated pointcloud observations:

 where $\mathcal{P}$ projects 3D pointcloud to image plane with camera intrinsics.
 The $\texttt{Crop}$ operation removes pixels $\{(u_i,v_i,d_i)|u_i<0\ or\ u_i\geq W\ or\ v_i<0\ or\ v_i\geq H\}$ which are out of image boundary. $\texttt{Z-buffer}$ processes overlapped pixels and only keep one pixel with smallest depth value, which removes hidden points at current viewpoint.
 In practice, we notice the density of pointclouds may not be so high, making front surface unable to hide all points behind.
 Therefore, we propose a patch-wise Z-buffer operator, where each point with small depth value can hide deeper points in a $r$-radius neighborhood on image plane.
 Since the environment is augmented, pixels near the image boundary may be empty (i.e., no point is projected to these pixels).
 So we $\texttt{Fill}$ the empty pixels by either shrinking the image size or expanding the environment pointcloud, which we detail in Section \ref{sec:ablation}.
 Finally, after post-processing in the image plane, we project the pixels back to camera coordinate system.
 The adjusted pointcloud $\hat{P}_t^{adjust}$ well matches the distribution of RGB-D camera and can be directly fed into our 3D policy during training.